nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > ---

 - **Special Comments**
-1. For cases where names consist of two or more parts (e.g. Wen Xuan), inputting `find Wen Xuan` results in finding clients containing `Wen` OR `Xuan` in their names, as per Use Case #2.
+1. For cases where names consist of two or more parts (e.g. Wen Xuan), inputting `find Wen Xuan` results in finding clients containing `Wen` OR `Xuan` in their names, as per Successful Execution Use Case #2.

 #### Edit Client